Using woodworking jigs to do the following:

 This is how I make large wheels using a disc sander and a very simple but effective jig.
 When I say large wheels, I mean the size of wheels that cannot be made using the fly cutter, which is another method for making wooden toy wheels.

-In the image on the left, the green represents the jig, very similar to a bench hook.
+In the image above, the green represents the jig, very similar to a bench hook.
 The blue disc is the wheel, and the red dot in the middle is the axle.

 Showing the underside of the wheel making jig, with two dowel pins fixed in place.